American Association (2011-Present)

 Winnipeg Goldeyes – Team History

 Professional baseball returned to Winnipeg, Manitoba in 1994 when the Northern League welcomed the Winnipeg Goldeyes.
-The Goldeyes replaced the Rochester Aces (Rochester, Minnesota), one of the Northern League’s original six members from the league’s first season in 1993.
+The Goldeyes replaced the Rochester Aces (Rochester, Minnesota), one of the Northern League’s original six members from the league’s inaugural 1993 season.

-The modern-day Winnipeg Goldeyes made an immediate impact on the city, capturing the Northern League championship in their first year.
+Upon their rebirth in 1994, the modern-day Winnipeg Goldeyes made an immediate impact on the city by capturing the Northern League championship in their first year.
 Winnipeg defeated the Sioux City Explorers three games to one in the Northern League Championship Series, and drew more than 212,000 fans (5,314 fans per game).
 The championship marked the first of 10 consecutive playoff appearances (including seven berths in the Northern League Championship Series) for the Goldeyes, a feat still unmatched by any Northern League or American Association team today.

 Originally built to a capacity of 6,140, Shaw Park helped revitalize Winnipeg’s downtown area.
-The ballpark is positioned in the heart of downtown, surrounded by Winnipeg’s historic Exchange District, “The Forks” (where the Red River and Assiniboine River meet), and other locations pivotal to the city’s economy and livelihood.
+Positioned in the heart of downtown Winnipeg, the ballpark is surrounded by the historic Exchange District, “The Forks” (where the Red River and Assiniboine River meet), and other locations pivotal to the city’s economy and livelihood.
 Nearly 300,000 fans packed the new stadium in 1999 as the Goldeyes reached their fourth Northern League Championship Series.
 The average attendance of 6,048 per game represented a 98.5 percent capacity for the season.